 - Speaking of vaccines, why wasn’t vaccine status asked (although the same memory issues that would plague this questionnaire would still bother me here)?
 Even though most of the participants probably would have missed the vaccine, some may have gotten it.

-- The results also showed a 5-20% increase in risk of CVD for women who had either mumps or measles.
-That result alone throws into question the whole study, because the results are all over the place.
+- The results also showed a 5-20% increase in the risk of CVD for women who had either mumps or measles.
+That result alone throws into question the whole study because the results are all over the place.

 Can one use this article to claim that mumps and measles infections prevent heart disease and stroke?
 Not really.
 The best I can say, and I’m doing this with a lot of trepidation, is that this study provides us with observational data, not a confirmation or refutation of a hypothesis about mumps and measles infections.
 It certainly does not give us any reason whatsoever to change public health priorities in vaccinating against mumps and measles despite the anti-vaccine tropes.